 Direct Market Access

-Liquidity is always a problem in currency markets and in times of high volatility or low liquidity not using a broker that provides Direct Market Access could result in price inaccuracy and slippage.
-Cutting out a dealing desk is hugely beneficial as it removes the broker’s conflict of interest as they are no longer counter party to a trader’s trades.
+Liquidity is always a problem in currency markets and in times of high volatility or low liquidity not using the best broker that provides Direct Market Access could result in price inaccuracy and slippage.
+Cutting out a dealing desk is hugely beneficial as it removes the broker’s conflict of interest as they are no longer counterparty to a trader’s trades.

 When trying to find the right platform for you, always try to utilise a broker with servers located close to data centres such as currency exchanges in New York and London.
-Platforms that are fast, even by just a few milliseconds are incredibly advantageous as orders are usually settled first giving traders the upper hand.
+Fast platforms, even by just a few milliseconds are incredibly advantageous as orders are usually settled first giving traders the upper hand.

 A good platform will include lots of features that will help the forex traders experience.
-For example, some platforms include ‘one-click trading’ for fast trade execution, advanced charting so you can see patterns in currency pairs movements, real time technical analysis so users have access to all needed information when currency trading and technical analysis to help you with your decision making when you trade forex.
+For example, some platforms include ‘one-click trading’ for fast trade execution, advanced charting so you can see patterns in currency pairs movements, real-time technical analysis so users have access to all needed information when currency trading and technical analysis to help you with your decision making when you trade forex.
 Brokers will also include leverage, to allow traders to maximise their investments as well as automated trading which enhances the customer experience.

 Some platforms have these added features will be included as part of the platform while some brokers choose to have them as an added feature and will charge for some or all of these added features.